jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 ---
 <div class="problem-statement">
 	<h2>Problem statement</h2>
-	Social media managers requested the ability to add calendar notes to help them create reminders and organize their work.
+	Social media managers want to add calendar notes to help them create reminders and organize their work.
 </div>

 ## The team and my role